Black Friday Success Tips for Handmade Shop Owners

 Tip #2 – Don’t put a product on sale if you’re not sure about your pricing

 Paid ads are wonderful.
 They are a great way to reach a wider audience, get people to your shop and turn them into customers.
 Although they are fabulous, I think you shouldn’t be using them in a few cases.
-The first one is if you are not experienced at all with Facebook ads or Pinterest ads, or any sort of paid ads.
-Don’t start on Black Friday unless you get help from a professional or have time to invest in training and doing some experiments beforehand.
-The reason for that is because Black Friday is really competitive, which means that ads are more expensive.
-I don’t want you to test waters with paid ads with the small budget that you have on Black Friday because it’s actually a very, very competitive, difficult weekend when it comes to using paid ads.
+The first one is if you are not experienced at all with paid ads.
+Don’t start on Black Friday unless you can get help from a professional or have time and money to invest in a training and do some experiments beforehand.
+The reason for that is because Black Friday is really competitive and ads are more expensive at this time of year.
+It may end up costing you a lot of money and not bringing results.

 Grow your handmade shop